 Uppsala University researchers in Sweden suggest that brain cells targeted by long-term opium abuse may be saved by HGH injections.
 The researchers say that this new HGH therapy may be the solution to treating patients in chronic pain and drug addicts.

-Previous studies show that the use of drugs disrupts brain cells growth (neurogenesis) in the midbrain area (hippocampus).
+Previous studies show that the use of drugs disrupts brain cells growth (neurogenesis) in the mid-brain area (hippocampus).
 The hippocampus area is responsible for episodic memory where short term events and emotions are stored.
 Neurogenesis takes place in the body naturally until old age affects HGH levels and in return, the cell growth rate drops.
 As per this article there are many more negative signs of HGH deficiency that people experience as they get older.
 Elderly people injected with HGH showed improved memory reports Fred Nyberg the study’s co-author.
 In addition to its beneficial effects on the brain HGH is already being used off label by many to reverse many symptoms that come with aging.
 For more info on the benefits of HGH go to this page.

 The study report shows that HGH injections will have the same effect on opium users as in elderly people; by blocking new nerve cells formation.
 Synthetic HGH administration has the ability to get the process rolling again once it clears the pathways.